leplusorg/openid-connect-provider-debugger/README.md

 ## Options

-Settings are passed to the docker image using environment variables (e.g. using the -e command line option).
+Settings are passed to the docker image using environment variables (e.g. using the -e command line option) or directly to NGINX using URL parameters.

-### OIDC_CLIENT_ID
+### oidc_client_id

 Description: the OpenID Connect Client ID.